zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Default Value: True

 ### CanDamageSelf
 - Description: allows vehicle rams to be damaged.
-The values set for the damage will be calculated
+The values set for the damage will be calculated at same time hits are calculated.
+This config does not work yet so it's set to false currently on all releases
-- Default Value: True
+- Default Value: False

 ### CanHitEnvironmentOrTerrain
 - Description: allows vehicle rams to hit friendlies